B4UDW3RK5/Hackers/README.md

      HACKERS is a print-and-play card game for 4 (or 3 in a pinch) players.

+                                      V1.0

+ How can I play?

+  - Print out the cards, the cardbacks are optional, and slip them in some card sleeves.

+  - Gather some friends.

+  - RTFM.

+  - HACK THE PLANET.

  How can I help, how can I contribute?